hfmrow/rename-machine/README.md

 - Remove parts of filename (3 patterns at once).
 - Replace parts of filename (3 patterns at once).
 - Keep between patterns possibility (Case sensitive, posix [Character classes](https://www.regular-expressions.info/posixbrackets.html)).
-- Pattern substraction possibility (Case sensitive, posix [Character classes](https://www.regular-expressions.info/posixbrackets.html)).
+- Pattern subtracting possibility (Case sensitive, posix [Character classes](https://www.regular-expressions.info/posixbrackets.html)).
 - Ability to use regex for removing patterns.
 - Drag and drop capacity available.
-- Add at begin or at end an incrementation.
+- Add at begin or at end an incremental number.
 - Mask for filtering by extensions.
 - Function to preserve extensions.
 - Add titles list to filenames (from an existing list, usefull for series, music albums)